CWKSC/cwksc.github.io/content/multidocs/artificial-intelligence/fundamental/classification/decision-tree/README.md

 Given the data 𝐷 to split, choose the splitting attribute that minimizes error rate of decision stump by A.

-## Decision Stump
-- What?
-A decision t (Error Rate)ree with depth ≤1.
-- How?
-Choose a splitting attribute, then use majority voting to determine class(𝑡)
-- Problem? overfitting, noise sensitivity (if the feature chosen is noisy or irrelevant)
-- Solution?
-Build a decision tree instread, by recursively split (divide and conquer).

 ## How to find good splitting attribute?

 Given the data 𝐷 to split, choose the splitting attribute that minimizes error rate of decision stump by A.